 What Causes Snoring?

 “Simple” or nuisance snoring is harmless unless it bothers the sleep of the bed partner.
-If the bed partner’s sleep is affected by this snoring, their health can truly be altered and relationships can become strained.
-Oral appliance therapy is extremely effective in helping these suffering bed partners.
+If the bed partner’s sleep is affected by this snoring, their health can truly be altered, and relationships can become strained.
+Oral appliance therapy can be extremely effective in helping these suffering bed partners.

 Snoring tends to get worse as snorers get older or gain weight.
 The passage of time causes the tissues in the throat to sag and vibrate more while weight gain causes fat deposits to narrow the air passageway in the throat.

-As the air passage in the throat narrows, whether through the passage of time or weight gain, more serious sleep-related breathing disorders occur.
-Don’t wait for your bed partner to complain.
-Castlemaine Smiles Dentist treats snoring under our General Dentistry services.
+As the air passage in the throat narrows, whether through the passage of time or weight gain, more serious sleep-related breathing disorders such as sleep apnoea occur.

 - The sound of snoring can cause the snorer to arouse from his sleep and prevent the snorer from going into deeper, more restful levels of sleep.